-- Putty knife or razor
+- Putty knife or utility knife

 - Steel wool or emery cloth